gbegreg/FMXFPS/README.md

 # FMXFPS

-This project is a demonstration of using Delphi, Firemonkey, and my GBE3D component suite (https://github.com/gbegreg/GBE3D).
+This project is a demonstration of using Delphi and Firemonkey.

+You need to install my GBE3D components suite (https://github.com/gbegreg/GBE3D) to compile this project.

 You will find the executables on:<br>
 http://gbesoft.fr/jeux.php#fmxfps<br>